enzo-prism/density/README.md

-# YouTube Posting Frequency Tracker
+# Density

 A lightweight MVP that maps a channel's posting cadence over the last 365 days.
-Paste a YouTube channel handle or channel URL and get a calendar heatmap plus streak stats.
+Posting frequency tracker for YouTube channels that turns uploads into a calendar heatmap and streak stats.

-## YouTube API setup
+## API setup

 1. Open the [Google Cloud Console](https://console.cloud.google.com/).
 2. Create or select a project.